Master's in Emergency & Disaster Management

 Monica Sanders

 Monica Sanders is the founder of "The Undivide Project", an organization dedicated to addressing the legal and policy changes needed to address the intersections between digital and climate equity.
-She also teaches Law, Policy and Practice in Disasters and Complex Emergencies at the Georgetown Law Center.
-Professor Sanders is a Senior Fellow at Tulane University's Disaster Resilience Leadership Academy where she designed first in the nation programs on disaster equity and the "Climate X JEDI" Spring Institute.
-Previously, she held an Associate Professor appointment at the University of Delaware and was faculty at the Washington and Lee University School of Law.
+She is faculty at the Georgetown Law Center and the Earth Commons at Georgetown University.
+Her previous academic experience includes being an administrator and Associate Professor at the University of Delaware and a Professor of Practice at the Washington and Lee University School of Law.
+Professor Sanders was also a Senior Fellow at Tulane University's Disaster Resilience Leadership Academy, where she designed first-in-the-nation programs on disaster equity and the "Climate X JEDI" Institute.
+Her research interests reflect her commitment to policy strategy and community engagement related to internet governance, data in disasters, and how to use technology to reach vulnerable populations.

 Ms. Sanders’ background includes seven years of television and online journalism experience.
 She worked in the Miami and Atlanta markets prior to joining CNN, where she received a 2002 Emmy award for her work covering the September 11, 2001 World Trade Center attacks and the military engagement in Afghanistan that followed.
 Before departing the network, she contributed to an online newscast concept for CNN.com and cultural programming for CNN International.
+Her work has been featured in the MIT Tech Review, Forbes, Essence, El Observador and Le Monde.

-Professor Sanders received her degrees from the University of Miami, the Catholic University of America, Harvard Law School and University College London.
+Professor Sanders received her degrees from the University of Miami, the Catholic University of America, Harvard Law School, and University College London.